 Sometimes anger stems from an intolerance of personal vulnerability.
 The angry emotions are a self-protective reaction to pain or fear.
 In this case we can begin to acknowledge the vulnerable emotions behind the anger.
 We can attend to our own suffering non-judgmentally and send ourselves some compassion and kindness.

-We may not be able to eliminate anger and it doesn’t help to suppress it, but we can learn to notice it arising before it becomes overpowering.
-We can channel its energy for doing good, benefiting ourselves and others rather than lashing out and disturbing the peace.
+We may not be able to eliminate anger and it doesn’t help to suppress it, but we can see it as a useful signal.
+We can learn to notice it arising before it becomes overpowering and channel its energy for doing good, benefiting ourselves and others rather than perpetuating further harm.
 Operating from a place of calm rationality will almost always bring a better result than reacting angrily.